-- There is no Costco or WinCo (moved here from Reno, NV)!
+- There is no Costco or WinCo (moved here from Reno, Nevado)!
 We experienced big storms during our first spring.
 And where are the ski slopes?
-(Editor's note: Most people in this region go to West Virginia for skiing in the winter.)
+Editor's note: Most skiers in the region head to West Virginia to hit the slopes.

 - We looked online.
 We rented for the first two years.

-- We worked through a realtor, which turned up nothing to fill our needs.
-Then we turned to Craigslist for rental properties.
+- We worked through a realtor, who turned up nothing to fill our needs; then, we turned to Craigslist for rental properties.

-- We have only one car and my wife needs it.
-So I wanted to be close enough to walk or bike to campus.
-If you’re looking for solitude, you can still find something within three to five miles of campus.
+- We have only one car, and my wife needs it, so I wanted to be close enough to walk or bike to campus.
+If you’re looking for solitude, you can still find something within 3 to 5 miles of campus.

-- We decided to live in Blacksburg because wanted to be close to campus and be part of the community.
+- We decided to live in Blacksburg because we wanted to be close to campus and to be part of the community.
 We liked the house and neighborhood best.
-We did a house-hunting trip before moving.
+We went on a house-hunting trip before moving.

 - We chose to live in Blacksburg because of the school system.
 The education of our child is a priority.

-- Bull & Bones — the brewmaster is a friend.
+- Bull and Bones.
+The brewmaster is a friend.

-- Sal's (Blacksburg), Due South (Christiansburg), Old Virginia Smokehouse (Pearisburg), Macados, Sake House, Palisades (Eggleston), Mekong Cafe, The Bank (Perisburg), Backstreets (Blacksburg), Cabo Fish Taco (Blacksburg), Metro (Roanoke), Blue Five (Roanoke), Annie Moore's (Roanoke).
-We asked around for what the best places to eat were.
+- Avellino's (Blacksburg), Due South (Christiansburg), Old Virginia Smokehouse (Pearisburg), Macados, Sake House, Palisades (Eggleston), Mekong Cafe (Blacksburg), The Bank (Pearisburg), Cabo Fish Taco (Blacksburg), Metro (Roanoke), Blue Five (Roanoke), Annie Moore's (Roanoke).
+We asked around to learn about the best places to eat.

-- Palisades and Gillie’s.
-People in the department took us there during visits for interview and house hunting trip.
+- Palisades and Gillie’s (Blacksburg).
+People in the department took us there during visits to interview and house-hunt.